-As of June 30, 2016, we had cash, cash equivalents and investments of \$172.6 million.
+As of September 30, 2016, we had cash, cash equivalents and investments of \$152.5 million.
 We expect that our existing cash, cash equivalents and investments will be sufficient to enable us to fund our operating expenses and capital expenditure requirements into early 2018.
 Our future capital requirements will depend on and could increase significantly as a result of many factors, including:

-- ·the scope, progress, results and costs of drug discovery, pre-clinical development, laboratory testing and clinical trials for our drug candidates; - · the scope, prioritization and number of our research and development programs; - · the success of our collaborations with Alexion and Roche; - ·the success of our current or future companion diagnostic collaborations, including our companion diagnostic with Ventana Medical Systems, Inc., or Ventana, for BLU-554; - · the costs, timing and outcome of regulatory review of our drug candidates; - our ability to establish and maintain additional collaborations on favorable terms, if at all; - •the achievement of milestones or occurrence of other developments that trigger payments under any additional collaboration agreements we obtain; - •the extent to which we are obligated to reimburse, or entitled to reimbursement of, clinical trial costs under future collaboration agreements, if any; - the costs of preparing, filing and prosecuting patent applications, maintaining and enforcing our intellectual property rights and defending intellectual property-related claims; - · the extent to which we acquire or in-license other drug candidates and technologies; - · the costs of securing manufacturing arrangements for commercial production; and - •the costs of establishing or contracting for sales and marketing capabilities if we obtain regulatory clearances to market our drug candidates.
+- · the scope, progress, results and costs of drug discovery, pre-clinical development, laboratory testing and clinical trials for our drug candidates; - · the costs of producing drug substance and drug product material for use in pre-clinical studies and clinical trials; - · the scope, prioritization and number of our research and development programs; - · the success of our collaborations with Alexion and Roche; - · the success of our current or future companion diagnostic collaborations, including our companion diagnostic with Ventana Medical Systems, Inc., or Ventana, for BLU-554 and our companion diagnostic with QIAGEN Manchester Limited, or Qiagen, for BLU-285; - · the costs, timing and outcome of regulatory review of our drug candidates; - · our ability to establish and maintain additional collaborations on favorable terms, if at all; - · the achievement of milestones or occurrence of other developments that trigger payments under any additional collaboration agreements we obtain; - · the extent to which we are obligated to reimburse, or entitled to reimbursement of, clinical trial costs under future collaboration agreements, if any; - · the costs of preparing, filing and prosecuting patent applications, maintaining and enforcing our intellectual property rights and defending intellectual property-related claims; - $\cdot$ the extent to which we acquire or in-license other drug candidates and technologies; - · the costs of securing manufacturing arrangements for development activities and commercial production; and - · the costs of establishing or contracting for sales and marketing capabilities if we obtain regulatory clearances to market our drug candidates.